This is the ultimate, outdoor adventure challenge for teams year 11-13 students.

 We use the regional Hillary Challenges to help us select the best teams from around the country to take part in the Hillary Challenge National Final held at our Tongariro Centre at the end of Term 3.

-If your school is keen to grab one of the limited places in the Final you must first gain a top placing in one of the 2 qualifying regional events (North Island or South Island).
+This is a big deal, so if your school is keen to grab one of the limited places in the Final you must first gain a top placing in one of the 2 qualifying regional events (North Island or South Island).
 From each of these two challenges the top scoring teams in the Mixed Premier category will receive an invitation to take part in the final and go up against the very best secondary school adventure racing teams from around New Zealand.